exterm/exterm.github.io/content/posts/2023-12-23-lib-is-for-libraries.md

 - To avoid or resolve dependency cycles, you'll quickly find yourself needing a working unserstanding of [inversion of control and dependency injection](https://stackoverflow.com/questions/3058/what-is-inversion-of-control#3140).
 Create abstractions and invert dependencies so they are opposed to the control flow.
 This probably deserves its own article.

 [^packwerk]: I developed the idea and core functionality of `packwerk` in 2020 during my time at Shopify, supported and inspired by a lot of very smart people around me.
 Together with the team we later polished the tool and [open sourced it](https://github.com/shopify/packwerk), and it has since found significant adoption in the Ruby on Rails community.
-[^enforce_dependencies]: I don't think the default is great and am [working to get it changed](https://github.com/Shopify/packwerk/pull/384).